Dr. Julian Bleecker, BSEE, MSEng, Ph.D.

 Julian has exhibited art+technology work through many venues, platforms, festivals, and galleries including Ars Electronica (2005), Bitform Gallery (2003), Art Interactive, Times Square (Creative Time's 59th Minute), the Walker Art Center's Sculpture Garden, Whitney Museum Art Port, the Design Museum (London), MoMA, Rhizome, and more.

 Along with Scott Paterson and Marina Zurkow, he was a Creative Capital grant recipient and has been an artist-in-residence at Eyebeam Atelier and Banff Center for the Arts.
-He has published numerous articles and papers on design, technology, and innovation, and holds several patents, including one he wrote himself for his invention of the OMATA One.
+He has published numerous articles and essays, and done plenty of talks and podcasts on design, technology, and innovation.

 Near Future Laboratory is the hub of his practice.
 You can find most of his work within the Projects index at Near Future Laboratory.
 You can also find the best ways of engaging him within Services.

 He is an avid photographer who has published several photo books, including 'Hello, Skater Girl' (2011), the first book to exclusively highlight women's skateboarding at a time when the male-dominated sport had yet to take notice.
-10 years after its publication, two of the women he were worked (one just finishing high school, the other a junior at USC) were sponsored pros, and appeared in the 2023 Tokyo Olympics, the first Olympic Games to feature skateboarding.
+10 years after its publication, two of the women he worked with (one just finishing high school, the other a junior at USC) became professional skateboarders representing the biggest brands in the sport.
+Both were Olympians at the 2023 Tokyo Olympics, the first Olympic Games to feature skateboarding.

 Here you can find more biographical information, as well as headshots for publication and related uses with permission.